 In Sept 2010, I was contacted by Larry Kraemer who successfully replaced 5.25-inch drives with 3.5" TEAC FD-235 Drives..
 He gave me a fair amount of documentation, but here's the PDF of how he adapted 3.5" drives to a TRS-80 and a Ampro Little Board Z80 system.
 Contact me for more docs or to contact Larry. - Herb

-contact the author via email links at this Web page.
+contact me via email links at this linked Web page.